Vincit/objection.js/doc/1.x/migration.md

 await Person.query().insertGraph(graphWithRefs, { allowRefs: true });
 ```

 This change was made for security reasons.
-An attacker could, in theory, use the `#ref{someId.someProperty}` to access for example the password hash of a user:
+An attacker could, in theory, use a `#ref{someId.someProperty}` reference to access for example the password hash of a user:

 ```js
 const graphUpsertSentByTheAttacker = {